Fragtality/Fenix2GSX/README.md

 1) Create your SB Flightplan and start MSFS as you normally would.
 Depending on your Configuration, start the Tool before MSFS or when MSFS is in the Main Menu.
 2) When your Session is loaded (Ready to Fly was pressed), wait for the Repositioning and Jetway/Stair Call to happen (if configured).
 3) Import your Flightplan on the EFB (wherever you're using it from, does not need to be the EFB in the VC).
 Refueling and Catering will be called (if configured). *Always* import a Flightplan on the EFB, regardless of Configuration.
 Power up the Plane from Cold & Dark before importing the Flightplan.
-4) When Refueling and Boarding are finished (whoever called it), you will receive your Final Loadsheet after 90-150s.
+4) When Refueling and Boarding are finished (whoever called it), you will receive your Final Loadsheet after 90-150s (Boarding finished = GSX reports the Service as completed).
 The left Forward Door will be closed when this happens (if not already closed by GSX).
 Also when both Services are finished and the APU is Avail and the APU Bleed is switched ON: the PCA will be removed (if configured to connect)
 5) When the Parking Brake is set, External Power is disconnected (on the Overhead) and Beacon Light is On, the Tool will remove all Ground-Equipment: Jetway/Stairs (if not already removed) and GPU, PCA & Chocks (always, to be safe).
 Ground-Equipment is also removed when Push-Back is called - make sure you have set you're Parking Brake :wink:
 6) Happy Flight!
 7) When you arrive (pre-select your Gate), the Jetway/Stairs will automatically connect as soon as the Engines are Off and the Parking Brake is set (if configured).